MicrosoftDocs/navdevitpro-content-pr/developer/devenv-al-control-statements.md

     Count : Integer;
     Customer : Record Customer;
 ```
-The FIND function finds the first entry in the table.
+The FIND method finds the first entry in the table.
 Each time NEXT is called, it steps one record forward.
 When NEXT equals 0, there are no more entries in the table.
 The loop is exited, and a message displays how many entries were found.

 ### exit Statement
  The exit statement is used to control the flow of the execution.
 The following syntax shows an exit statement.